bnmnetp/DS320/README.md

 ## Schedule

+### November 10

+* Here is the link for turning in your Cohort Analysis:  https://classroom.github.com/assignment-invitations/448a371a734704d2ead87fdd5a9591cb
+* We'll continue with our sentiment analysis today
+* Hierarchical classification

 ### November 8

 * Finish up Cohort analysis by graphing and creating a heat map
 * Start Sentiment analysis
 * Get the Airline tweets dataset from kaggle.com
+* Visualize a couple of things -- overall distribution of positive and negative, distribution by airline.
+* Naive Bayes!
 * Project 2
   * By Thursday, come up with a Question that you want to answer.
 For example, while listening to a podcast this morning about software pricing I began to wonder about the total amount of revenue or % of our GDP that is accounted for by software sales.
 I have seen many changes in business models and software pricing since I started using computers in the 1980's.
 So my question is how has that changed.
 I have no idea of the answer, and I am not sure where I would find the data, but I'm pretty sure its out there.
 Your goal is to do a good analysis which you will document in a Jupyter notebook, but your final presentation must be a single graphic with a small amount of accompanying text.
 Something that someone could get in just a couple of minutes.
 This is due in two weeks.
 Tuesday the 22nd.